 At the law office of Harper & Peterson, P.L.L.C., we offer extensive experience, knowledge, skill and resources to people in the Twin Cities and beyond, focusing our practice on civil litigation.
 If we are unable to settle your truck accident case for full value, we are willing and able to protect your rights at trial.
 In our decades of experience, we have tried hundreds of cases and successfully secured the monetary compensation our clients so desperately needed and deserved.

-Twin Cities, Minnesota, Attorneys Representing People Injured In Trucking Accidents
+Twin Cities Attorneys Representing People Injured In Trucking Accidents

-A knowledgeable personal injury attorney will know steps to take right away to protect your rights now.
+A knowledgeable personal injury attorney will know the steps to take right away to protect your rights.
 In the long run, an experienced lawyer can help you receive full and fair compensation for your losses.
 Without a knowledgeable and experienced attorney, you will be thrown into numerous situations where everyone knows what is going on except you.

 Insurance policies spell out rules and set policy limits but they do not tell the average person what they need to do to recover all benefits due to them after an accidental injury.
 Instead, insurance companies and their lawyers will find endless ways to delay, diminish or even deny your claim.
 In case of controversy over the circumstances of the accident or your prognosis, you need a skilled, zealous advocate.
 You need experienced legal counsel from the beginning to protect your rights now and safeguard your future.